 - minor personal care; and

-An eligible claimant is allowed a maximum of 42 days per calendar year with the restriction that the cost of respite care, in any given month, combined with all other waivered Medicaid Services provided in that month, not exceed the average statewide cost, per resident per month, of ICF care.
-(These costs will be approved and monitored through the Division of Senior Services system).
+An eligible individual is allowed a maximum of 42 days per calendar year with the restriction that the cost of respite care, in any given month, combined with all other waivered MO HealthNet (MHN) Services provided in that month, do not exceed the average statewide cost, per resident per month, of Intermediate Care Facility (ICF) care.
+(These costs will be approved and monitored through the Division of Senior and Disability Services (DSDS) system).

 In-home respite care services are obtained through authorized Title XIX providers.

-NOTE: Respite services provided by members of the claimant’s household or immediate family are not covered by Medicaid.
+NOTE: Respite services provided by members of the individual’s household or immediate family are not covered by MHN.